manuelmeister/dm/docs/2-reasoning-proofs/index.md

 ### 2.6.6.
 Proofs by Contradiction

-::: info Definition 2.17.
+::: definition Definition 2.17.
 Proof by Contradiction{#definition-2-17}
 A *proof by contradiction* of a statement $S$ proceeds in three steps:

 1. Find a suitable mathematical statement $T$.